harness/developer-hub/release-notes/security-testing-orchestration.md

 <!-- 2024-02-29 -->

 With this release, you can now write and apply OPA policies against all results from a scan.
 This greatly extends the range of policies that you can use to stop pipelines.
-(Previously, STO only supported OPA rules against [severity output variables](/docs/security-testing-orchestration/get-started/key-concepts/output-variables)).
+Previously, STO only supported OPA rules against [severity output variables](/docs/security-testing-orchestration/get-started/key-concepts/output-variables).
 (STO-6738)

-This feature is behind the feature flag `STO_DATA_OPA`.
-Contact [Harness Support](mailto:support@harness.io) to enable them.
+To enforce security tests against your scan results, you must enable the feature flag `STO_DATA_OPA`.
+Contact [Harness Support](mailto:support@harness.io).

 You can create STO-specific OPA policies using these policy samples: